How To Identify and Report Scams on Upwork in 2026

 What to do if you think your Upwork account was compromised by a scam

-If you realize that you’ve engaged with a scam, suspect you’re the victim of a phishing attack, or that your Upwork account may be compromised, stolen, or hacked, you can take these steps to help:
+If you realize you’ve engaged with a scam, suspect you’re the victim of a phishing attack, or think your Upwork account may be compromised, stolen, or hacked, you can take these steps to help:

 - Report suspicious activity on your account or loss of account access by contacting Upwork Support as soon as possible.
 Include your name, account email address, and an explanation of what you believe is happening.